chenx/Daemon/README.md

 Daemon
 ======

-Collection of Unix/Linux daemons and Windows services.
+Collection of templates for Unix/Linux daemons and Windows services.

+You can build more complex daemons and windows services based on these templates.

 Why Daemon?